The Face of Leadership: Continuous Learning and Cross-Functional Opportunities

 Tuesday, March 6, 2018

 Leadership comes in many forms.
 Perhaps it can be found on a corporate level in the context of creating a vision and encouraging others to follow.
-It may be reflected in times of crisis when an individual steps up to give instructions, relieving stress and pending mass hysteria.
+It may be reflected in times of crisis when an individual step up to give instructions, relieving stress and pending mass hysteria.
 In its simplest form, leadership can be standing up for what is right when no one is watching.

 When it comes to Purdue University Krannert School of Management MBA & MS Programs, we full-heartedly believe that each and every one of our students possess both outstanding leadership capabilities and qualities as confirmed by the Admissions Committee.
 Despite applying these skills toward various presentations, projects and competitions, perhaps the ultimate and most rewarding opportunity for our students to lead lies within the Krannert Graduate Student Association (KGSA).